shyampurk/bluemix-parking-meter/README.md

 ## OVERVIEW

-This project demonstrates how we can build an application server on IBM Bluemix that allows users to reserve parking bays and automatically handles their parking bills as well.
+This project demonstrates how we can build an application server on IBM Bluemix that allows users to reserve parking spaces and automatically handles their parking bills as well.
 The Hardware for this is based on Arduino YUN which can control a set of HC-SR04 ultrasonic sensors, to detect the availability of a parking slot and update this information on a mobile app using the PubNub's realtime data stream network.

 ## INTRODUCTION

-This application is assumed to be installed in a public parking space where each parking bay is monitored using a HC-SR04 ultrsonic sensor connected to Arduino YUN board.
+This application is assumed to be installed in a public parking space where each parking space is monitored using a HC-SR04 ultrsonic sensor connected to Arduino YUN board.

 Refer [Circuit Diagram](schematic.png)